yzhao062/MetaOD/README.rst

 100 datasets with similarity, and the same color stands for same group of datasets.
 The environment on the left is composed
 62 datasets without known similarity.
-Our meta-features successfully capture the underlying similarity in left figure.
+Our meta-features successfully capture the underlying similarity in the left figure.

 .. image:: https://raw.githubusercontent.com/yzhao062/MetaOD/master/docs/images/meta_vis.jpg
    :target: https://raw.githubusercontent.com/yzhao062/MetaOD/master/docs/images/meta_vis.jpg